m-expunged/guacamole-sharp/README.md

 -e Guacd:Hostname=guacd
 -e Guacd:Port=4822
 -p 80:80
--p 8080:8080
--d manuelexpunged/guacamolesharp:2.0.0
+-d manuelexpunged/guacamolesharp:2.1.0
 ```

-With the configuration above, the guacamole-sharp container will listen for API calls on port 80 and for WebSocket connections on port 8080.
+With the configuration above, the guacamole-sharp container will listen for API/WebSocket connections on port 80.

 A docker compose example is included in the repository.